kpmoran-teaching/kpmoran-teaching.github.io/docs/syllabus.md

 #### Overview

-This course will provide a comprehensive introduction to human-computer interaction and the design and development of user interfaces, covering basic human cognition, methods for need-finding and prototyping, user-centered design, empirical and analytical methods for conducting usability evaluations, and principles for visual, information, interaction, and community design.
+This course will provide a comprehensive introduction to web app development, covering JavaScript, back end development, front end development, and user interface design.

 #### Learning Outcomes

-* Design a UI through user-centered design
-* Conduct a heuristic evaluation or think-aloud usability study to identify usability issues
-* Use principles from visual, interaction, and community design to identify and address usability issues
-* Improve a UI by addressing usability issues through iterative design
-* Use modern web technologies to implement a UI
+* Knowledge of quantitative engineering principles for how to build software user interfaces, especially web-based user interfaces, that are usable
+* Understanding the client-server and message-passing computing models in the context of web applications
+* Knowledge for how to build usable, secure and effective web applications
+* Theoretical and practical knowledge about how data are stored and shared in web applications
+* Component software development using specific technologies
+* Understanding that usability is more important than efficiency for almost all modern software projects, and often the primary factor that leads to product success

 #### Prerequisites